-Located in Arlington, Washington, USA, and operating on approximately 35 acres, the plant specializes in the treating of utility poles.
+Located in Arlington, Washington, USA, and operating on approximately 52 acres, the plant specializes in the treating of utility poles.
 The facilities include two pressure treating cylinders for oilborne preservatives and one butt tank providing a combined annual treating capacity of approximately 70,000 cubic metres.
-The plant incorporates a peeling mill and framing yard, a maintenance facility and offices for production, sales and wood procurement personnel.
+In addition, the plant incorporates a peeling mill and framing yard, a maintenance facility and offices for production, sales and wood procurement personnel.